 Be thankful we don't know everything, for everyday we can learn something new.

-Be thankful for our weakness, for in it God is strong.
+Be thankful for our weakness, for in them God is strong.

 Be thankful in all we have for, the Lord gives and He takes away, blessed be the name of the Lord.

 It’s easy to be thankful for all the good things.
-But, a thankful life is a life of fulfillment, be thankful in all things in our setbacks we learn how much we need God, take every opportunity to praise, Him, thank Him and call on His name.
+But, a thankful life is a fulfilled life, we can be thankful in all things even our setbacks, in them we learn how much we need God, take every opportunity to praise, Him, thank Him and call on His name.